galaxyproject/training-material/topics/variant-analysis/tutorials/dunovo/tutorial.md

 ---
 layout: tutorial_hands_on

-title: "Calling very rare variants"
+title: "Calling low frequency variants"
 zenodo_link: ""
 questions:
   - "What frequency of variants is so low that it is obscured by sequencing error rate?"
   - "What are the different types of consensus sequences produced from duplex sequencing?"
 objectives:
   - "Processing raw duplex sequencing data into consensus sequences"
-  - "Find rare variants without relying on diploid assumptions"
+  - "Find low frequency variants without relying on diploid assumptions"
 time_estimation: "3h"
 key_points:
-  - "Diploid variant calling relies on assumptions that rare variant calling cannot make"
+  - "Diploid variant calling relies on assumptions that low frequency variant calling cannot make"
   - "Duplex consensus sequences are usually most accurate, but sometimes you must rely on single-strand consensus sequences instead."
 contributors:
   - nekrut